sktrinh12/tip_novus/README.md

 `python read_response_api.py -e dply_wash -t put`

 typing `curl http:{$hostname}:5000/tp_ser_wbsrv/cmds -X GET` will list all the available valid commands.
 Streaming video can be done typing: `http://{$hostname}:5000/tp_ser_wbsrv/` into a browser where one can view live video stream from the picamera.
+There is also a lamp controlled by the raspberry pi to turn on and off in order for the picamera to capture the robotic arm placing and removing the rack of tips to clean.
+Some of the images below show the GUI interface of the webapp.

 #### Screenshots